michigan-traffic-lab/ROCO/README.md

     - 3 - improper lane use
     - 4 - secondary conflicts.
 The conflict is caused by previous events, like a previous conflict or previous crash
     - 5 - others
-- IDs of the conflict vehicle pair, e.g. (23, 10).
-Notice: for secondary conflicts or for some conflicts that are hard to identify the conflict vehicles, denote ‘-1’.
- For the videos that have multiple conflicts, we only consider the pair of vehicles of the first (primary) conflict.
 - The effect of the conflict on the traffic flow:
     - 0 - the traffic flow is not affected
     - 1 - one or two vehicles are forced to slow down in the circle due to the conflict